XML RSS

 It is also rumored that he could only get two kilos.

-This tea is plucked only during two weeks in the spring, at the beginning of the soft spring rain and before the heavier grain rain, usually late March to early April.
+The leaves are plucked only during two weeks in the spring, at the beginning of the soft spring rain and before the heavier grain rain, usually late March to early April.

-It is hand processed with ten traditional techniques that do not roll or twist the leaf, but keep the leaf flat.
-There are around 25,00 bud leaf sets per pound of dry tea.
+They are hand processed with ten traditional techniques that do not roll or twist the leaf, but keep the leaf flat.

 During the Qing Dynasty, 13 villages produced this tea which was graded Lion, Dragon, Cloud, and Tiger, with Lion being the best.